-VPAS provides transportation services to its Cafe members to and from their home to their respective Café.
-VPAS also provides transportation services to
+VPAS provides transportation services to its Cafe members to and from their respective Cafe and for other purposes such as shopping and medical appointments on a limited basis.

 The following are the most critical services provided by VPAS for all customers, including LEP persons.